 How to Devein Shrimps or Prawns

-What is the difference between a and a ?
+What is the difference between a shrimp and a prawn?
 The terms shrimps and prawns used in the fish trade have no scientific basis.
 They are usually no more than an indication of the size of some of the 2,000 - 3,000 known species.
 Shrimp is usually the term applied to small prawns with over 100 to a pound in weight.
 Most of these are deep-sea creatures.
 The Gray or Brown Shrimp and the East Asian King Prawn live in shallow coastal waters.
 In addition to subdivisions based on size and depth of water, there is also a distinction between warm and cold-water prawns.
 Cold water prawns are better quality and, therefore, more expensive.

 On top of this confusion, the use of the terms shrimp and prawn is not consistent throughout the world.
 They are usually sorted and named by their size but the system is different in Britain, Europe and the United States.
 The only point common to all of them is that extremely large prawns are sold as giant, king or tiger prawns.